Earth Ed gives students the chance to be immersed in the Earth sciences and emerging technologies.

 Earth Ed’s vision is to empower STEM communities, including students, teachers and the wider school and local community.

 We aim to encourage a sense of curiosity and active participation by working together with the goal of teaching and learning Science, Technology, Engineering and Mathematics (STEM) together.

 Through collaboration with Earth Ed, our active STEM communities are excited and have a sense of curiosity.
 The students, teachers and community discover STEM through play and learning together.
 Through meaningful interaction we have a positive and enduring impact on the individuals and groups we work with.

-Connect – We aim to bring together students, teachers and community to create relationship where we feel a sense of togetherness and a deepened desire to learn about STEM.
+Connect – we aim to bring together students, teachers and community to create relationships where we feel a sense of togetherness and a deepened desire to learn about STEM.